rangeengine/Range-Engine-Docs/source/index.rst

    contain the root `toctree` directive.

 ============
-UPBGE Manual
+Range Manual
 ============

-Welcome to UPBGE's Documentation!
-Here you will find definitions of the available tools and features in UPBGE, step-by-step tutorials to certain tasks and the Python API for game logic programming with detailed information (and examples in some cases).
+Welcome to Range's Documentation!
+Here you will find definitions of the available tools and features in Range Game Engine, step-by-step tutorials to certain tasks and the Python API for game logic programming with detailed information (and examples in some cases).

+Note: this api is from UPBGE and is still being adapted.

-`Visit the UPBGE's website <https://upbge.org/>`__ or `contribute to this manual <https://github.com/UPBGE/UPBGE-Docs>`__.
+`Visit the Range's website <https://rangeengine.tech/>`__.

 .. toctree::
    :maxdepth: 2